Is it okay to work alone in the laboratory?

 - Implement a buddy system.

-Which tasks are prohibited while working alone?
+Which tasks require PI approval before working alone?

 - Work with certain hazardous materials: